ozaner/ozaner.github.io/_posts/math/00-0-0-iverson-bracket.md

 $$[P(x)]={\begin{cases}1,&{P(x)}\\0,&{\neg P(x)}\end{cases}}$$

-Below I give two formal definitions of the Iverson bracket.
+Below I give two set-theoretic definitions of the Iverson bracket.
 One for the propositional case and one for the predicate case.

 ## Propositional Definition
 The Iverson bracket is not a true function as there is no such set of all propositions to be its domain.
 We can instead think of the notation $[P]$ as being shorthand for the following set: